 "Diet foods can provide a less harmful alternative for people who are dedicated to losing weight, particularly if they're looking for a treat," argues Professor John Funder, executive chair of Obesity Australia.
 There's good data, he says, to show that if people know upfront how many kilojoules they're eating, they can end up eating about 200kJ fewer across a day.

 The bad news

-Choosing foods purely based on their kilojoule content doesn’t take into consideration the nutrients present in the food.
+Choosing foods purely based on their kilojoule content doesn't take into consideration the nutrients present in the food.
 A low-fat rice cracker may have fewer kilojoules than a handful of nuts, but the latter is a better choice nutritionally, and will help you feel fuller for longer.

 McMillan prefers what she calls "kilojoule awareness".
 By all means check the nutrition panel of a product for the kilojoules and see how it fits into your daily intake, she advises, but focusing obsessively on a rigid kilojoule-controlled diet doesn't help people learn how to respond to hunger signals or make consistently healthy food choices.

 How many kilojoules should you have?